sfuhrm/sudoku/README.md

 ### Backtracking

-The field with the lest number of possible number candidates on the board is searched.
+The field with the least number of possible number candidates on the board is searched.
 All candidates are tried until the first candidate leads to a valid backtracking tree path.
 Backtracking occurs in this loop.

 #### Note on algorithm optimization